 Good modelling practice guideline: no macros

 Because other users will have problems understanding your macros, if we were able to issue a good practice guideline around macros it would probably be this: avoid them for anything that’s core to your analysis.
 You don’t need macros if you want to be successful in financial modelling.
-By all means use them for automating routine mundane tasks that are just boring you stupid though.
+By all means use them for automating routine mundane tasks that are just boring you stupid.
 Feel free to have some fun with them.
+But don’t use them in any analysis that results in key outputs in your modelling.
+There’s a good chance no-one else will be able to work out what you have done.

 If you’ve read this far, and made it through our macro health warnings, it’s likely that you’re made of stern stuff and you’re not going to be put off easily.
 You’d probably like to have a play with macros (maybe because you’re a little bit curious, maybe you’re thinking that they might be fun, maybe you’ve seen someone else using them and you think they look interesting).
 We’re happy to help with all that.
-Sign up and we’ll show you how to jump right in.
-With your first lesson we’re going to help you open Excel’s developer tab and in the second lesson we’re going to get you recording a macro.
+Now we’re going to show you how to jump right in: we’re going to help you open Excel’s developer tab.